 Many of us lead exciting, challenging and sometimes stressful lives.
 We are serving children, clients, parents, co-workers.
 Our self-care matters if we are to be of true service in the world.

 There’s a huge difference, however, between nurturing ourselves with what we truly want and need – and distracting ourselves in order to stuff the stress or fill the time.
-Learning that difference, and honoring our true needs (ie, getting a massage vs. eating a sleeve of Oreos in one sitting) is crucial.
+Learning that difference, and honouring our true needs (ie, getting a massage vs. eating a sleeve of Oreos in one sitting) is crucial.

 4. Letting go of the need to “fix.”